CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (3) Action in reliance on an agreement may make a contractual remedy appropriate even though uncertainty is not removed.

->Define automatisation of this sub-process to deal with, reduce, or suppress ambiguity or uncertainty, which should include definition of breach and of remedy, subject to this sub-process relevance in an AAS context under AALE process.
+>Define automatisation of this _**sub-process to deal with, reduce, or suppress ambiguity or uncertainty,**_ which should include definition of appropriate remedy, subject to this _**sub-process relevance in an AAS context under AALE process.**_

 ### § 35.
 The Offeree's Power of Acceptance